Wake Up Dead Man: Christian faith vs. Religious wolves

 After Wicks is killed during a mass, Jud eventually becomes the main suspect, and the local sheriff (Mila Kunis) is determined to arrest him.

-The whole town eventual believes Jud did it, which is central to the point I want to make.
+The whole town believes Jud did it, which is central to the point I want to make.
 But as the film begins, and the story unfolds, we don't yet know that.
 We won't for a while.

 “Jesus.
 Help me,” the priest whispers.
 “Show me the way through this, please.”